What type of Course is it?

 Delivered via blended learning the course will equip participants with state-of-the-art reference materials to support module topics.
-Participants will gain knowledge of the form and function of the human body and of common human diseases, the science behind a range of therapeutic interventions and the technology behind various medical devices.
-A focused project module and the practical and applied nature of programme delivery will require participants to apply their knowledge to real cases and engage in discussions with fellow students and module tutors which explore the key concepts in the human body, disease states and various interventions.
+Participants will gain knowledge of the Lean, Six Sigma and various other techniques and systems for streamlining products, processes and services.
+Problem solving skills will be developed and honed.
+A focused project module will require participants to apply their knowledge to real-world scenarios and engage in discussions with fellow students and module tutors which explore the key concepts in Lean and Quality Systems.

 If graduates so wish they can progress to the B.Sc. in Science & Technology Studies (NQF level 8) with credit for their studies.
 In this case they will be exempt from one elective stream in the Degree cycle.

 On completion of the course students should have: